Exploring Digital Photography & Alaska: The Last Frontier

 – Tuition fees

-– 3 x nights of shared accommodations with another au pair at a Clarion Suites, Extended Stay OR similar Hotel
+– 3 x nights of shared accommodations with 1-2 other au pairs at a Clarion Suites, Extended Stay OR similar Hotel

-(SUMMER: 2 nights in Anchorage, 1 night in Denali or Fairbanks.
+(SUMMER: 2 nights in Anchorage, 1 night in Denali.
 WINTER: 2 nights in Anchorage, 1 night in Fairbanks)

 – 3 x continental breakfast